-COVID-19 is a novel (new) strain of a coronavirus that causes a respiratory illness.
+COVID-19 is the disease caused by a novel (new) strain of a coronavirus that was identified in December of 2019.
 Coronaviruses are a family of viruses which cause illnesses such as the common cold and severe acute respiratory syndrome (SARS).
 Scientists have named this new virus, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) and the disease it causes, the coronavirus disease 2019 (COVID-19).
 Initial cases of COVID-19 were identified in Wuhan, Hubei Province, China in December of 2019.
 Since then, the virus has spread rapidly, and is affecting people on a global scale including the United States.

 As it stands, the complete clinical picture is not fully known of COVID-19.
 Public health groups, including the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO), are working with scientists and doctors to learn more and regularly updating information on their websites.

 This list does not include all possible symptoms, for the most up to date list, visit the CDC’s website.
 Cases of COVID-19 range from mild to severe and some may have no symptoms at all.
 In many cases, symptoms become more severe during the second week of illness, so regular phone or telehealth check-ins with a healthcare provider are recommended during this stage.

 If you or a loved one is experiencing these symptoms, our COVID-19 response team is here to help.
 Our telehealth services through Galen Remote Access Care have been put in place to address your needs at a distant while also providing the best possible care.